-If you are ready to move forward with moving your employee(s) off-site to begin telecommuting, you (as a supervisor, manager, or director) will need to visit the HITS Service Portal and complete the “Telecommuting IT Preparation for Approved Work from Home” catalog item to submit your request for consideration.
-Documentation regarding the process for HITS telecommuting preparation can be found here.
+If you are ready to move forward with moving your employee(s) off-site to begin telecommuting, you (as a supervisor, manager, or director) will need to visit the Michigan Medicine Help Center and complete the Flexible First + Telecommute Equipment Requests catalog item to submit your request for consideration.
 Please complete this form, even if the user already has the necessary devices to telecommute, as HITS must update documentation to ensure proper support for the devices.

 5. What are the standard equipment recommendations for telecommuters, and how do I procure them for my telecommuter(s)?